basmajalloul/dlf/README.md

 Install dependencies:
 ```bash
 pip install -r requirements.txt

 ```

 Explore the notebooks in the `Notebooks/` directory for step-by-step experiments.

 ## 📄 License
 This project is licensed under the MIT License.

----

-If you use this framework, please cite our work:

-> [Include the BibTeX entry once the paper is accepted.]